Labapo in China

 Introduction / History

 The Labapo know little of their history, except that they originated farther to the north of their present location and migrated across the mountains at least 300 years ago.
 The Labapo have been combined with four other tribes in Kaiyuan County into a group called Aza.
-None of the five groups calls itself by that name.
-The Aza, in turn, have been officially included by the Chinese authorities under the large Yi nationality which contains 120 distinct ethnolinguistic groups.
 The Labapo (Laba Tribe) are not the same as the Laba, a large group in Guizhou Province who have recently been classified as Miao.

 What Are Their Lives Like?

 The Labapo still retain some of their customs and festivals.
 At various times of the lunar calendar, all Labapo gather for celebrations and festivities that last two and a half days; during this period, they eat communal meals.
-Every family invites relatives from other villages to be their guests.
 The feasting is always accompanied by copious amounts of alcohol, singing and revelry.
-It gives the Labapo a chance to unwind and also affords young people the opportunity to find a spouse.

 What Are Their Beliefs?

 The Labapo worship their ancestors.
 They also live in fear of the spirit world.
-Many Yi groups share a legend about a great flood that inundated the ancient world.
-Today, their ancestral tablets are still made of pieris wood (the same wood that the ark was constructed of, according to Yi legend).
-The Labapo believe in three main types of ghosts: spirits of accidental or unclean deaths, invisible demons, and slota (unusual phenomena which cause disasters).
-Twice a year a pig and a chicken are sacrificed at a worship stone near the sacred village tree which they believe houses a protective dragon.
+The Labapo believe in three main types of ghosts: spirits of accidental or unclean deaths, invisible demons and slota (unusual phenomena which cause disasters).
+Twice a year, they sacrifice a pig and a chicken at a worship stone near the sacred village tree, which they believe houses a protective dragon.

 What Are Their Needs?